 shortDescription property

-A rule object MAY contain a property named shortDescription whose value is a string containing a concise description of the rule.
+A rule object MAY contain a property named shortDescription whose value is a string containing a plain text message (§3.10.2) that provides a concise description of the rule.
 The shortDescription property SHOULD be a single sentence that is understandable when visible space is limited to a single line of text.

 EXAMPLE: "Specify marshaling for P/Invoke string arguments"